 From here it is simple.
 This app arranges the accounts you followed first at the bottom, so you will want to “Unfollow 30 from Bottom”, but make sure that is the way the app you downloaded is set up.
 You do not want to unfollow people you just followed, firstly because you want to give them time to follow you back, secondly it can make your account look “spammy” if you constantly follow and unfollow the same accounts.

 The plan I follow is as follows: I start by following individuals as mentioned in step 4.
-I do this every day – or every day I can – starting slow and increasing the amount as time continues.
+I do this every day – or every day I can – starting slow and increase the amount as time continues.
 A brand new account I start by following 30 – 50 people every day.
 The third day I do this, I log into this unfollower app and unfollow 30 from the bottom.
 I then continue following every day, and unfollowing 30 from the bottom every day – so that I am always unfollowing people 3-5 days after I followed them (which should be enough time to have followed you back).

 Once you get a couple hundred followers – you can increase this to 60 – 100 accounts per day – unfollowing 60 – and so on.
 You may get to a point where you are following and unfollowing 500 accounts per day – but that would mean you have a pretty good following built up.

-This process really starts to snowball over time and you should start to see a good follower/following ratio around 600 – 1000 followers to your account (which will not take more than 2 months if you do this persistantly).
+This process really starts to snowball over time and you should start to see a good follower/following ratio around 600 – 1000 followers to your account (which will not take more than 2 months if you do this persistently).
 Assuming you follow all the methods above – it will be around this time that you start having more followers than accounts you are following, and it will continue to increase from here.

 This is entirely up to you, but you can essentially follow this process until you hit Instagram’s max of 7,500.
 Twitter allows you to follow an unlimited amount of people, but Instagram is a bit different, so make sure you are unfollowing people as you go.